The World Is Your Oyster at the 16 Best Raw Bars in Boston

 Now that Saltie Girl has moved into the much larger space that houses its sister-neighbor Met Back Bay, we have even more elbow room to take on seafood towers teeming with littlenecks, oysters, and lobster cocktail; day boat scallop and king salmon crudos; and more fresh catch prepared by chef Kyle McClelland.

 Select Oyster Bar

-Rising-star chef Michael Serpa—who just announced plans for a fourth Boston project—set sail as a restaurateur at this debut spot, a polished but unpretentious oyster bar tucked inside a Back Bay brownstone.
+Then a rising-star chef, Michael Serpa launched the full-fledged-restaurateur chapter of his career when he opened Select, a polished but unpretentious oyster bar tucked inside a Back Bay brownstone.
 The raw bar section of Select’s menu features shellfish tiers loaded with local oysters, Champagne-poached shrimp, delicately dressed fresh Maine lobster, Mediterranean-glancing crudo, and more.
-Select is open daily at noon for takeout and socially distanced dining.

 50 Gloucester St., Boston, 857-239-8064, selectboston.com.

 The Raw Bar at Island Creek Oyster Farm

 From a permanently parked food truck, this outdoor, waterfront bar serves up the oysters that are grown just yards away on the South Shore farm—as well as caviar, boards of imported tinned seafood, ceviches, and more to pair with local beers and small-producer wines.
 There’s a fire pit for ambiance, plus kid-friendly fare that makes it a day-trip destination fit for the whole family.
 The Raw Bar at Island Creek is open from noon until twilight every day, rain or shine.